-Inspired by Tao et al.\cite{tao2025range}, we pose a question: \textit{How much private information can membership inference attack extract when some features are missing?} This setting aligns more closely with practical scenarios.
-For instance, consider an attacker attempting to determine whether an individual, Alice, has a particular disease by querying a diagnostic system deployed in a hospital she frequently visits.
+Inspired by Tao et al.\cite{tao2025range}, we pose a question: \textit{How much private information can membership inference attack extract when some features are missing?} This setting aligns more closely with practical scenarios, as privacy constraints or instability in data sources may prevent an attacker from obtaining complete feature information for the target sample, leaving only partially observed tabular or image data available.
+To illustrate this, consider an attacker attempting to determine whether an individual, Alice, has a particular disease by querying a diagnostic system deployed in a hospital she frequently visits.
 If Alice is indeed diagnosed with the disease, it is likely that her data is included in the training set.
 However, due to the difficulty of acquiring complete information, the attacker may only know a subset of her attributes, such as age, gender, and race.
 Applying a standard membership inference attack in this setting would require exhaustively enumerating all possible combinations of the unknown features, which is computationally infeasible and inefficient.